How to Get a Singapore S Pass in 2024-25 | Complete Guide

 One can apply against the rejection of the S-Pass application within 3 months of rejection.
 One should mention the issue with the rejection advisory.

-After making an appealing one can check its application status by logging in to the EPOL portal.
+After appealing one can check its application status by logging in to the EPOL portal.
 The appeal can take at least 3 weeks in most cases, but in some cases, it takes longer than that.

-How to Renew the S Pass in Singapore?
+How to Renew the S Pass?

 Employer and appointed employment agent can renew its S-Pass by applying 6 months before its expiry.
 In most cases, it takes 3 weeks to renew an S-Pass.
 It costs $100 per renewal in Singapore.